mousepawmedia/devdocs/repomaster/source/buildsystem/c_and_cpp.rst

     endif()

 The outer conditional switches between :code:`"gcc"` and :code:`"clang"`.

+Inside, we have a conditional to check the compiler version for GCC.
+In GCC 7.x, new warnings were introduced in regard to implicit fallthroughs for C++ switch statements, because of some new features in C++17.
+However, because we're still on C++14, we need to silence these warnings.
+Otherwise, the build will abort because of the :code:`-Werror` flag later, that tells the compiler to abort on warnings.

+Thus, we have to first check if the GCC version is equal to or greater than 7.x, and then add the flag to mute the implicit fallthrough warnings.
+On earlier versions of GCC, this flag doesn't exist; Clang also doesn't have it.

-Inside, we can add compiler-specific flags to those used for :code:`Debug` and :code:`Release`.
+We also add compiler-specific flags to those used for :code:`Debug` and :code:`Release`.
 To do this, we only need to :code:`set()` the :code:`CMAKE_CXX_FLAGS_DEBUG` or :code:`CMAKE_CXX_FLAGS_RELEASE` built-in variables.
 Since we only want to *add* to these variables, not overwrite